vmware-archive/nsxraml/md-version/nsxvapi.md

 Working With GRE Tunnels
 --------------

-You can create GRE tunnels between your NSX environment and another site.
+You can create GRE tunnels between your NSX Data Center for vSphere environment and another site.
 Routing using BGP and static routes is supported.

 You can create up to 32 tunnels.